mouseless/mouseless.codes/services.md

 That's where we come in.
 We offer our services to ensure you can maintain your focus on core business concerns without compromising your custom requirements.

-We're a self-managing software engineering team, handling the entire development process from design and planning to implementation, with all technical aspects, including maintenance and upgrades, professionally managed out of the box to ensure a seamless experience for you.
+We function as a self-managing software engineering team, handling the entire development process from design and planning to implementation, with all technical aspects, including maintenance and upgrades, professionally managed out of the box to ensure a seamless experience for you.

 Explore our [case studies](./case-studies.md) to have a better understanding of how we can assist you.